Dexalot/dexalot-docs/docs/en/contracts/TradePairs.md

 `clientOrderId` is user generated and must be unique per traderaddress. \
 Uniqueness of the `clientOrderId` is not checked for neither `MARKET` nor fully closed taker `LIMIT` orders as their scope is only in the block they are being processed and they are never stored in the blockchain.
-In other words, the uniqueness is only enforced for `LIMIT` orders that are posted to the orderbook, and `clientOrderId` can be used to cancel them without waiting to receive the orderId back from the blockchain. \
+In other words, the uniqueness is only enforced against `LIMIT` orders that are already posted to the orderbook, and `clientOrderId` can be used to cancel them without waiting to receive the orderId back from the blockchain. \
 For MARKET orders, values sent by the user in the `price` and `type2` fields will be ignored and defaulted to `0` and `Type2.GTC` respectively. \